 - Pemphigus vulgaris (unknown mechanism)

 We list the most important adverse effects.
 The selection is not exhaustive.

 - Current treatment with ACE inhibitors or ARBs

 We list the most important contraindications.
 The selection is not exhaustive.

-- Starting with low doses (preferably in controlled setting) is recommended to avoid severe hypotension!
+- Starting with low doses (preferably in a controlled setting) is recommended to avoid severe hypotension.

 - Combine ACE inhibitors or ARBs with thiazide diuretics to offset the risks of hyperkalemia and hypokalemia.

 - When starting an ACE inhibitor or an ARB, monitor blood pressure, potassium, and creatinine.